vmware/container-service-extension/docs/RBAC.md

 <a name="faq"></a>
 ## FAQ
-* I just upgraded CSE to v1.2.6, I don't want RBAC, will the upgrade disrupt my userbase?
+* I upgraded to CSE v1.2.6 and I do not want to leverage RBAC.
+Will the upgrade disrupt my userbase?
-    * No, out of box CSE doesn't have RBAC turned on.
-It needs to be explicitly turned on by a Cloud Admin.
+    * CSE v1.2.6 does not turn RBAC on by default upon upgrade or fresh-install.
+It needs to be [explicitly enabled](#enablement).
-* Tenant User - If my Tenant admin doesn't grant me the new rights, will I lose access to all my previously deployed cluster?
+* If my administrator does not grant me the new right, will I lose access to my previously deployed clusters?
-    * No, you can still access previously deployed clusters.
-But you won't be able to modify them.
+    * You will still be able to access previously deployed clusters.
+You will not be able to modify them.